manjunathrreddy/cloudcodebox/source/_posts/terraform-gcp-series-part-3.md

-And the above command create compute instances depending on the tfvars file while deploying.
+And the above command create compute instances depending on the .tfvars files passed while applying .